 This is not the first time we’ve talked about the future of events in our event tech blog.
 Last time, we’ve emphasized hybrid events as one of the most anticipated trends in the events industry, and we’ve strongly looked over the upcoming opportunities and challenges closely related to technology for events.
 But it’s always worth to figure out events in 2022, especially when we are towards the end of the year.

-We all know that 2020 didn’t went as expected.
+We all know that the past couple of years didn’t went as expected.
 The COVID-19 and the resulting economic crisis has changed the landscape of the worldwide organizations.
 By the way, check here how coronavirus will impact the events industry (although by now we’ve experienced almost every consequences).
-But the question is: how tech can help us prepare for events in 2021?
+But the question is: how tech can help us prepare for events in 2022?

 The most prominent fact is that virtual reality (VR), augmented reality (AR) and artificial intelligence (AI) are expanding and the events industry is aiming to reap its maximum benefits.
 But it may not happen in the short term.

 Other emerging trends like paperless, touchless or contactless technologies have become the savior of almost organizations in this pandemic.
-Moreover, technology has played a huge part in helping event organizers still move forward in 2020 – particularly through virtual & hybrid events.
+Moreover, technology has played a huge part in helping event organizers still move forward in the past Covid-driven years – particularly through virtual & hybrid events.

 Technology has indeed enabled thousands of people to work from home and host virtual events across the globe.
 And what does this mean?
 As further as we move our lives through the so called “new normal”, the more technology will help us adapting to new realities and scenarios.